soggysec/psida/README.md

 0. Have a 32-bit Python for IDAPython.

-1. Make sure the psida directory is in your PYTHONPATH
+1. Place the psida directory is in your PYTHONPATH

+2. Move psida/psida_plugin.py to: IDA 7.0/plugins/

-2. To use the online feature you also need to:
+3. To use the online feature you also need to:

     2.1.
 Create a back-end server and:

        - Install zmq (`pip install pyzmq` should do the trick).

-       - Install zmq_forwarder as a Windows service; starting it (via services.msc) and setting it as Automatic is probably a good idea.
+       - Run zmq_forwarder on your network, accessible from all clients

     2.2.
 On every local host:

        - Install zmq (`pip install pyzmq` should do the trick).

-       - Copy psida_plugin.py into your IDA 6.9/plugins/ folder.

-At this point PSIDA supports only IDA 6.9.
-It can be made to work on IDA 6.8 (and probably earlier versions), but it's tricky and requires (at least) a recompiled version of the IDAPython plugin that exposes the necessary functions.
+This version of PSIDA focuses on IDA 7.0.